meteor/meteor/README.md

 <a id="roles-changes" name="roles-changes"></a>
 ### Changes to default Meteor behavior

-  1. A new collection `Meteor.roleAssignment` contains the information which role has been assigned to which user.
+  1. A new collection `Meteor.roleAssignment` contains the information about which role has been assigned to which user.
   1. A new collection `Meteor.roles` contains a global list of defined role names.
   1. All existing roles are automatically published to the client.